Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Škoda being a luxury car and the Peugeot representing large family car vehicle class.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 180hp engine designed by Peugeot.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 2% more metal.
+On the other hand, taking kerb weight as an important factor into account, the French car offers a marginal difference of 2% more metal.

 Performance & Fuel economyPeugeot is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 226 kilometers per hour, 15km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.5 liters of fuel per 100 kilometers (51 mpg), in combined cycle.